rebolyte/metalsmith-site/src/index.md

 template: home.hbt
 permalink: false
 ---

+# Hello and welcome!

 This is the index page.

-## Hello and welcome!

 Testing again.